shyim/shyim.me/content/blog/2021-07-04-why-prefer-symfony-bundles-over-plugins-in-shopware-projects.md

 A bundle can be also a theme in Shopware.
 You just need to implement the `ThemeInterface` like [here](https://github.com/shopware/platform/blob/trunk/src/Storefront/Storefront.php#L23) and run `theme:refresh` in the console later.

-## How does the Bundle integrate itself?
+## How does a bundle integrate itself?

 The bundle can be integrated like usual in Symfony, in the `config/packages.php` [file](https://github.com/shopware/production/blob/6.4/config/bundles.php#L19).
 You could integrate your Bundle code into the `src` folder of the Shopware 6 production template and register a new namespace in the project `composer.json`